obsoletenerd/obsoletenerd.com/content/pages/soldefender.md

 #### Instructions

-Use the arrow keys to aim, button 1 to fire, and hold button 2 while using the arrows to fast-aim.
+Use the arrow keys to aim, button X on controller (X key on keyboard) to fire, and hold button O on controller (Z key on keyboard) while using the arrows to fast-aim.

 Clear all the asteroids quickly (or more spawn) but if you hit a planet the universe explodes.
 Don't ask why, it's just how this universe works.

+You get 10 seconds to shoot each asteroid, or another one spawns.
+Remaining time is added to your score as you go, for a total score at the end based on how fast you cleared them.

+#### Notes

+- No sound effects or music yet.
+- Rarely, an asteroid can spawn in a position you can't shoot it (eg against the edge of the screen with a planet in the way).
+- There's some ways to "cheat the system" and get lots of points.
+I wont put them here, but this note will remind me to patch it at some point.